6 Common Mistakes to Avoid When Crafting an Executive Travel Policy

-Below are some common mistakes company owners or travel managers should avoid when crafting an executive travel policy.
+Here are 6 common mistakes to avoid when drafting an executive travel policy:

-The first crucial mistake most travel managers make while crafting an executive travel policy is not setting clear objectives.
+The first crucial mistake most travel managers make while crafting a travel policy is not setting clear objectives.
 With clear and proper goals, it can be easier for C-level executives to understand the policy, leading to travel policy compliance

-Hence, while crafting an executive travel policy, you must set crisp and clear that align with your company’s goals.
-Setting clear goals helps in providing transparency regarding the company’s expectations regarding executive travel, information on executives’ safety and security, reimbursable and non-reimbursable expenses, and many more.
+Hence, while crafting an executive travel policy, you must set crisp and clear guidelines that align with your company’s goals.
+Setting clear goals helps provide transparency regarding the company’s expectations regarding executive travel, information on executives’ safety and security, reimbursable and non-reimbursable expenses, and more.

 For instance, you should mention in the policy what airlines and hotels C-level executives are allowed to use, how much they can spend on their personal and client lunches, what leisure activities they can indulge in, etc. This way, executives will clearly know what they are allowed and not allowed to do on a business trip.